 Examples of user stories:

-- “As a customer, I want to add products to my wishlist in order to purchase them later”
+- “As a customer, I want to add products to my wishlist to purchase them later.”

 A user story is the end form of requirements.
-Because it is precise, brief, and clear, it is convenient to use it throughout the development.
+It’s convenient to use throughout development because user stories are precise, brief, and straightforward.

 Barriers to Effective Requirements Elicitation

-Gathering software requirements comes with a lot of dependencies.
+Gathering software requirements comes with many dependencies.
 The elicitation process requires engagement from all parties and time commitments.

 - Unengaged stakeholders.
-Participation may be hindered due to the absence of trust, the lack of time, and the assumption that all will be understood with no clarifications.
-Yet, the success of software development depends on the input of all stakeholders.
+Stakeholders may be reluctant to engage due to the lack of trust, time, and the assumption that everything is understandable without clarifications.
+Yet, software development’s success depends on all stakeholders’ input.

 - Short discovery timelines.
-When this phase is shortened, you risk taking product development in the wrong direction from the very beginning.
+When this phase is brief, you risk taking product development in the wrong direction from the very beginning.

 - Lack of end-user participation.
-Ask them: what problem they want your product to solve and why this is important to them.
+Ask them what problem they want your product to solve and why it’s essential.

-Interested in starting a new project or learn more about our approach to software development, contact us!
+Interested in starting a new project or learning more about our approach to software development?
+Contact us!